dainiusjocas/blog/content/post/ingest_pipeline_kafka_connect/index.md

 [^1]: or any other technology that doesn't support, or it is just not possible to specify the Elasticsearch ingest pipeline.
 [^2]: technically, before an index is created that matches the template pattern.
 [^3]: set `index.default_pipeline=my_pipeline_id` for every new daily index with, say, a cron-job at midnight.
+[^4]: yes, I know that the same job can be done with the [Kafka Connect Transformations](https://docs.confluent.io/current/connect/transforms/index.html).
+[^5]: let's leave out the Kafka Connector setup.